ihh300/ihh300.github.io/_posts/2018-10-15-Techniques-Handling-Class-Imbalance-Credit-Card-Fraud.md

 ## Conclusion
 Regarding re-sampling the training dataset, a subsequent article will focus on how to improve those results using other classifiers than decision tree and how to build different models and by ensembling those algorithms to create a scalable final model.

-[1]:https://cran.r-project.org/web/packages/ROSE/index.html "CRAN | ROSE: Random Over-Sampling Examples"
+[1]: https://cran.r-project.org/web/packages/ROSE/index.html "ROSE: Random Over-Sampling Examples"
-[2]:https://cran.r-project.org/web/packages/DMwR/DMwR.pdf "CRAN | DwR: Data Mining with R' incl.
+[2]: https://cran.r-project.org/web/packages/DMwR/DMwR.pdf "DwR: Data Mining with R' incl.
 SMOTE"
-[3]:https://cran.r-project.org/web/packages/rpart/index.html "CRAN | rpart: Recursive Partitioning and Regression Trees"
+[3]: https://cran.r-project.org/web/packages/rpart/index.html "rpart: Recursive Partitioning and Regression Trees"